thvdveld/smoltcp-rpl-docs/src/rpl.md

 identified by a DODAG ID.
 The **DODAG version number** is a counter that is incremented by the root node whenever a new version of the DODAG is created.

+## Control Messages and Modes of Operation ##

+The DODAG is created with the assistance of control messages, specifically ICMPv6 messages.
+These messages are used to maintain both upward and downward routes within the DODAG.
+The four types of control messages that RPL uses to construct the DODAG are:

+• DODAG Information Object (DIO)

+• Destination Advertisement Object (DAO)

+• Destination Advertisement Object Acknowledgment (DAO-ACK)

+• DODAG Information Solicitation (DIS).

+The exchange of control messages during the construction of the DODAG may vary depending on the mode of operation that is set for RPL.
+In some modes of operation, some of these messages may not be sent at all.
+The mode of operation determines the specific message exchange that occurs during the construction of the DODAG.

+There are 4 modes of operation defined in RPL standard:

+**• MOP 0 = no downward routes maintained**

+In this MOP, DAO messages are disabled and the DODAG only maintains upward routes.
+This means that nodes will not transmit or will ignore the DAO messages.
+However, DIO and DIS messages are still sent.
+In this MOP, only M2P communication is possible.

+**• MOP 1 = non storing mode**

+In this MOP, both upward and downward routes are supported within the DODAG.
+Thus, DIO, DIS, and DAO messages are issued.
+As this is a non-storing mode, the DAO messages are sent to the root.
+In this MOP, all three types of communication are possible: M2P, P2M, and P2P.
+However, multicast is not supported in this MOP.

+**• MOP 2 = storing mode with no multicast support**

+In this MOP, support is provided for both upward and downward routes within the DODAG.
+This is achieved through the issuance of DIO, DIS, and DAO messages.
+As this is a storing mode, the DAO messages are sent to the preferred parent.
+In this MOP, all three types of communication are possible: M2P, P2M, and P2P.
+However, multicast is not supported in this MOP.

+**• MOP 3 = storing mode with multicast support**

+This MOP is similar to MOP2, but includes support for multicast.

+The root and nodes that are already part of a DODAG advertise this MOP.
+The MOP is included in the DIO messages.
+In order to join the network, nodes must support the MOP advertised in the DIO messages, otherwise, they can only join the network as leaf nodes.